72nd/baserowdantic/README.md

 The example models a simplified version of a library database.
 There is a table of authors and a table of books.
 The books table references the corresponding author's entry and can store the cover image.

-his introduction provides only a brief overview of the functions.
+This introduction provides only a brief overview of the functions.
 For a more detailed description of all features, please refer to the sections below.

 ### Client